MisterCoderman/cossacks-2025/README.md

 Improved Graphics and Interface Updated textures and UI make the game easier on the eyes, adding vibrancy and enhancing the visual experience. 🎨

-Fixed Water and Nation Color Bugs Visual issues related to water and nation colors have been corrected — everything now looks just like in the original game.
+**Fixed Water and Nation Color Bugs Visual issues related to water and nation colors have been corrected — everything now looks just like in the original game.**

-AI has been improved (AI Pack).
-Bots are now much more challenging.
+**AI has been improved (AI Pack).
+Bots are now much more challenging.**

-The issue with music playback in the game has been resolved.
+**The issue with music playback in the game has been resolved.**

+# Integrated Mods:

+**Mod 1**

+• Adds around 100 new missions (16th–18th centuries);

+• Introduces 4 difficulty levels for single-player mode;

+• Adds 2 new nations — Switzerland and Hungary (unique architecture and ~4 unique units each);

+• Introduces a new unit — Camel Bedouin (available for Turkey and Algeria).

+**Reloaded**

+• Replaces original unit and building models with assets from American Conquest: Fight Back and Cossacks II;

+• Includes visual upgrades and increased detail.

+**Ultimate Pack**

+• Combines all single-player content from European Wars and The Art of War into Back to War;

+• Adds a total of 117 single-player missions, including the Over the Horizon campaign.

+ **Includes maps for both multiplayer and single-player modes.**

 # Mod Reloaded Launch Instructions